wp-plugins/player/readme.txt

 Spider video [WordPress  Player](http://web-dorado.com/products/wordpress-player.html)  has wonderful flash effects.
 You can add several video players in one page with different parameters and playlists.
 With Spider video player you can have unlimited playlists with unlimited number of videos.

+The Video Player is fully integrated with the latest version of WordPress and gets perpetual updates.

 ### Supported languages